What Is Enamel Paint and When Should You Use It? A Practical Guide for Industrial Buyers

 ApplicationEnamel Paint FitNotes

-Outdoor kiosks and cabinets✅ YesUse phosphate-treated steel and PU enamel
+Outdoor kiosks and cabinets✅ YesUse on properly pretreated steel with the right primer system

-Display racks for shipping✅ YesAllows for low-cost touch-up during transit
+Display racks for shipping✅ YesUseful where low-cost touch-up is an advantage

 Enamel vs Epoxy vs Powder Coating: What Industrial Buyers Should Know